ibm-s390-linux/s390-tools/README.md

   tool must be added to this group.
 The owner of the default key repository '/etc/zkey/repository' must be set to group 'zkeyadm' with write permission for this group.

+* libekmfweb:
+  For building the libekmfweb shared library you need openssl version 1.1.1 or newer installed (openssl-devel.rpm).
+Also required are json-c version 0.13 or newer (json-c-devel.rpm), and libcurl version 7.59 or newer (libcurl-devel.rpm).
+  Tip: you may skip the libekmfweb build by adding `HAVE_OPENSSL=0`, `HAVE_JSONC=0`, or `HAVE_LIBCURL=0` to the make invocation.